awhdesmond/nem12/README.md

     * basic testing,
     * and anything else that you deem feasible.

+Functional requirements for energy metering systems includes:

+* Scalable ingestion
+* Low latency ad-hoc queries for individual meters
+* Analytics and aggregations

 ## CLI Options

+This CLI program will process a local NEM12 file and and generates `INSERT` statements for `meter_readings` table.

 | Option | Description |
 |--------|-------------|